Vladichik/userManagementSystem/README.md

 ============================================

 **NOTE:** No database or any other local storage mechanisms were not implemented in this project.
-Any changes in project will be lost after refresh
+Any changes made during the work with this application will be lost after refresh.